jquepi/digitalocean-node/README.md

 ## Promise result

-Promise results are the resource(s) returned by a successful response - an array, an individual object, or a blank object (for successful empty responses such as deletes).
+Promise results are the resource(s) returned by a successful response - a list response object, an individual object, or a blank object (for successful empty responses such as deletes).
 These objects have a special property, `_digitalOcean` that includes response information.
 For example:

 ```js
 // ...